beerqa/IRRR/README.md

 # IRRR

-This repository contains the authors' implementation of the models in the EMNLP 2021 paper "[Answering Open-Domain Questions of Varying Reasoning Steps from Text](https://arxiv.org/pdf/2010.12527.pdf)".
+This repository contains the authors' implementation of the Iterative Retriever, Reader, and Reranker (IRRR) model in the EMNLP 2021 paper "[Answering Open-Domain Questions of Varying Reasoning Steps from Text](https://arxiv.org/pdf/2010.12527.pdf)".

 ![IRRR pipeline](fig/irrr_arch.png)